This topic describes the BMC Remedy AR System security architecture.

 The BMC Remedy AR System architecture is multi-tiered; it consists of a Presentation layer, a Logic layer, and a Data layer as shown here.

 (Click the image to expand it.)

 The Presentation layer consists of the web browser client connected to the mid tier with secure socket layer (SSL) encryption.
 You must implement SSL to secure the connection between the browser and the web server.
-BMC supports any SSL version that is supported by the HTTP web services vendors listed in the BMC Remedy AR System Compatibility Matrix (see in the BMC Remedy ITSM Deployment online documentation).
+BMC supports any SSL version that is supported by the HTTP web services vendors listed in the BMC Remedy AR System Compatibility Matrix (see Checking system requirements and supported configurations).